 - Pain and suffering: This is the right to compensation for physical pain and suffering and mental anguish you have suffered and could possibly endure in the future.

-- Future Loss of Earnings: If your injuries have prevented you from your ability to earn income in the future, you can recover damages for the value of the reduction in earning capacity with reasonable probability which will occur in the future.
+- Loss of Earnings: You are entitled to recover for the loss of earnings which you suffered from your injuries.
+If your injuries have affected your ability to earn income in the future, you can recover damages for the value of the reduction in earning capacity.

 - Disﬁgurement: If the injury causes scarring or other unsightly marks, the victim is entitled to recovery for the disﬁgurement.
 Because these injuries are often in very visible places, victims are often very self-conscious of their appearance.

-- Wrongful Death of a Loved One.
+- Wrongful Death of a Loved One

 In Virginia, there are strict deadlines for filing a lawsuit.
 In many cases, Virginia provides a two-year deadline also known as a Statute of Limitations.
 However, sometimes special circumstances apply and can alter that deadline.
 It is important to contact an experienced attorney as soon as possible after the accident to protect your rights.